-For Pugh, teaching such ignorance was a new and very different challenge.
+For Pugh, teaching such ignorance was a new challenge.
 This was no swing re-build for Turner, or a long-term fine-tuning with Nobilo.
 This was a unique experience with a unique golfer, but one that proved to be mutually beneficial.

 “Working with Monty was always interesting, but over time he basically cost me the rest of my ‘stable,’ with one or two exceptions,” Pugh says.
 “The other players didn’t like that Monty was sucking up their time with me.
 He expected full-time attention.”

-“It took me about 18 months to get to the stage where I could talk about it without crying,” says Pugh, who married again in 2003, and commutes between London and Munich to be with Nettie, a Supreme Court judge in Germany.
-“Even now at certain times, I get tearful if I think about it.
+“It took me about 18 months to get to the stage where I could talk about it without crying,” says Pugh, who married again in 2003 and commutes between London and Munich to be with Nettie, a Supreme Court judge in Germany.
+“Even now, at certain times, I get tearful if I think about it.
 I can still get upset.
 But I don’t like to look backward.
-I prefer to live in the present and look forward to the future.
+I prefer to live in the present and look to the future.
 I was always a bit that way, but now I’m totally that way.
-I’m not comforted by my memories; I just feel an enormous sadness, thinking about what could have been.”
+I’m not comforted by my memories.
+I just feel an enormous sadness, thinking about what could have been.”

 “I look back now and know how much my mum’s death affected his life,” Robert says.
 “It was obviously a devastating blow for all of us, but a huge thing for my dad.
 As a kid, I didn’t see that as much as I do now.
 Before that, I had never had a cooked meal from my dad.
 But that became an everyday thing.
 He learned how to cook.
 He did all the washing and the ironing.
 He became both parents, even as he had a career, too.
 I’m amazed by how much he did, really.